Choosing the right carpet fitter

 The first thing my customers do is look at the reviews, and look at how long someone’s been doing it.
 If someone’s only been fitting for a short period then obviously you want to see some work that they’ve done - you should always ask for references.
 We have a portfolio of all of our work, we’ve got a list of customers who are quite happy to talk to other people.

 See what qualifications they might have

-As well as checking their references, don’t be afraid to question the tradesmen you meet about any qualifications they may have, their length of time in the business, or how they’ll approach your own particular job.
-You can also find out if the tradesman is a member of any trade associations or accreditation schemes.
-Tradesmen who fit carpets may belong to various organisations.
+As well as checking their references, don’t be afraid to question the tradespeople you meet about any qualifications they may have, their length of time in the business, or how they’ll approach your own particular job.
+You can also find out if the tradesperson is a member of any trade associations or accreditation schemes.
+Tradespeople who fit carpets may belong to various organisations.
 Some you may encounter include: